odpi/egeria-docs/site/docs/concepts/asset.md

 # Asset

-An *asset* is a metadata element that describes either a digital or physical resource.
+An *asset* is a metadata element that describes either a [digital or physical resource](/egeria-docs/concepts/resource).
 This resource is described in a metadata catalog because it provides value to the organization that owns it.
 Examples of resources that might be catalogued as assets include:

 - Data sources such as databases, files and data feeds.
 - IT infrastructure and applications that automate many aspects of an organization's operation.
 - APIs that provide access to the services offered by the organization.
 - Analytical models and processes.
-- Buildings and other locations. ***<dw>is this different from physical objects?</dw>***
+- Addresses and other locations.
-- Physical objects that can have with digitized representation with a unique identity (eg a serial number).
+- Physical objects such as buildings that can have with digitized representation with a unique identity (eg a serial number).

 Governance activities are often centered around an organization's resources since they represent tangible value.
 This involves maintaining information about the resource and managing events related to the resource in order to keep it protected and to get the maximum value from it.